agent-force/agent-force.github.io/cost-desiderata-agent-research.md

       <img src="assets/static/performance-comparison.png" width="90%">
    </div>

-From the results, we can tell that the existing advanced techniques like self-reflection and tree search based planning are suboptimal in cost-sensitive scenarios.
+From the results, we can tell that the existing components like self-reflection and tree search based planning in advanced techniques like **LATS** are suboptimal in cost-sensitive scenarios, where the self cost is reflected in the money and the time usage, and the exploration cost is exhibited in the obtained reward.
 Compared with **ReAct**, our **C-Agent** framework achieves the best overall performance balancing task completion and cost.
 We call for more research into cost-sensitive LLM-powered agent methodologies!

-Check out our [**code**]() to reproduce the results of the LLM-powered agent baselines, as well as the wrapper of runtime environment that computes self cost.
+Check out our [**code**](https://github.com/AgentForceTeamOfficial/C-Agent) to reproduce the results of the LLM-powered agent baselines, as well as the wrapper of runtime environment that computes self cost.

 ## Actionable Insights